1. Holgado's 13th post

 9. He created the Luna Line.

-10. He planned to build a guerrilla fortress in the Mountain Province.
+10. He planned to build a guerrilla fortress in the Mountain

 11. A bag of coins stopped a bullet from killing him.